7 Tips on Using Essential Oils to Improve Your Sleep and Boost Your Beauty Routine

-To find out more about the benefits of essential oils, we’ve consulted with co-founder of Canadian lifestyle brand vitruvi, Sara Panton, about some of the best and safest ways to use them.
+To learn more about the benefits of essential oils, we’ve consulted with co-founder of Canadian lifestyle brand vitruvi, Sara Panton, about some of the best and safest ways to use them.
 Continue reading for some tips on incorporating essential oils into your daily life.

 To shop vitruvi’s Stone Diffuser and essential oils, head to the brand’s website.